-The TS5 Roadster by Rabeneick is the German take what a modern urban hybrid ought to look like, and this really is the standard against which all other city hybrids should be measured.
+The TS5 Roadster by Rabeneick is the German take on what a modern urban hybrid ought to look like, and this really is the standard against which all other city hybrids should be measured.
 Rabeneick (related to Fahrradmanufaktur, a Curbside favourite) prides themselves on functional minimalism, touting the slogan "less is more" - a winning argument when you see the concept in action.

 The TS5 is as versatile as they come.
 Starting with a sleek, hydroformed aluminium frame, the Roadster boasts an urban-sporty geometry for a comfy yet ultra-mobile feel while riding.
 The 8-speed Shimano Alfine internal gear hub offers a wide gear range and the smoothest shifting you could dream of, while powerful disc brakes will stop you in your tracks rain or shine.